Annual Technical Report 2004 on Patent Information Activities submitted by Germany (SCIT/ATR/PI/2004/DE)

 Patent applicants have to provide an abstract drafted according to national rules similar to WIPO Standard ST.12/A. This abstract is subject to the examination as to formal requirements.
-The abstracts are published on first publications (DE-A1 and DE-C1 documents).
+The abstracts are published on first publications (DE-A1 and DE-B3 documents).
 If no abstract was submitted by the applicant, the main claim (together with a drawing) will be published on the first page of the first publication of a granted patent.
 Title pages of second publications contain main claims instead of abstracts.
 In the Patent Register the abstracts can only be viewed.
-In the database PATDPA (STN) they can be searched as well.
+In the database PATDPA (STN), DEPATISnet and DPMApublikationen they can be searched as well.

-German patent documents are reviewed by Derwent Publications Limited (London).
-These abstracts are available through the Derwent World Patent Index databases.
+German patent documents are reviewed by Derwent Publications Limited (London) [now Thomson Scientific Limited].
+These abstracts are available through the Derwent World Patents Index databases.

 Classification and reclassification activities; Classification system used, e.g., International Patent Classification (IPC), other classification (please indicate whether or not patent documents are classified by your Office and, if so, which classification is used)